jfrz38/nestjs-openapi-generator-wrapper/README.md

 # OpenAPI Custom Wrapper

-An **opinionated wrapper** around [`openapi-generator`](https://www.npmjs.com/package/@openapitools/openapi-generator-cli) for generating TypeScript code to be implemented in NestJS applications using a folder and class structure closer to what I use to use, inspired by Java and Spring Boot-style patterns.
+An **opinionated wrapper** around [`openapi-generator`](https://www.npmjs.com/package/@openapitools/openapi-generator-cli) for generating TypeScript code to be implemented in NestJS applications using a class and folder structure closer to what I use to use, inspired by Java and Spring Boot-style patterns.

-> ⚠️ This project reflects my personal opinion on how `Dto` classes and controllers should be generated.
+> ⚠️ This project reflects my personal opinion on how `Dto` classes and controllers could  be generated.
 It is not meant to be a universal solution or to replace the standard behavior of openapi-generator.

 ## Main Features